daniel-araujo/proctal/README.rst

 https://proctal.io

-Proctal gives you access to the address space of a program on Linux with a command line tool and a C library.
-Features include:
+Proctal is an application software that offers a command line interface (CLI) and an abstract programming interface (API) to access the inner workings of programs on Linux.

+**Features:**

 - Reading and writing to memory